Riviss/rrelocation/README.md

    ```bash
    bash scripts/run_relocation.sh
    ```

-Edit the paths at the top of each script to match your data layout before running.
+Edit the paths in `src/config.py` to match your data layout before running the scripts.

 ## Installation